Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Is a HIPAA Special Enrollment Period (SEP)?

-If individuals miss the annual open enrollment period, they may be allowed to enroll in a health plan during a special enrollment period ("SEPs").
-Under HIPAA, SEPs are designated opportunities for individuals to change or update their current insurance plans or enroll in new plans if they experience a qualifying life event.
+If individuals miss the annual open enrollment period, they may be allowed to enroll in a health plan during a special enrollment period (SEP).
+Under HIPAA, SEPs are designated opportunities for individuals to change or update their current insurance plans or enroll in new plans if they experience a change in status or qualifying life event.
 These events are defined as circumstances that would impact the household's need for medical care, such as the birth of a child or the loss of a job currently providing health insurance.

-SEPs vary based on the type of qualifying event, but most enrollment periods last for the 30- to 60-day period after the life event occurs.
-Employers should educate their employees on these special enrollment periods so they don't miss out on electing health insurance after such life events.
+SEPs vary based on the type of qualifying event, but most last between 30 and 60 days after the event occurs.
+Employers should educate their employees on these special enrollment periods, so they don't miss out on electing health insurance after such life events.

 Tips To Improve Your Company's Current Benefit Open Enrollment Process